suborbital/docs/website/docs/se2/using-api.md

 func main() {
     client := client()

-    // This is a local reference to some Runnable.
-Nothing has run in Compute at this point. runnable := compute.NewRunnable("com.suborbital", "acmeco", "default", "rs-hello-world", "rust")
+    // This is a local reference to some SE2 module.
+Nothing has run in SE2 at this point. runnable := compute.NewRunnable("com.suborbital", "acmeco", "default", "rs-hello-world", "rust")

-    // Request template source code for the above Runnable. template, _ := client.BuilderTemplate(runnable)
+    // Request template source code for the above SE2 module. template, _ := client.BuilderTemplate(runnable)

     // Log the default 'hello world' Rust template to stdout log.Println(template.Contents)

-    // Run a remote build for the provided Runnable and the unmodified 'hello world'
+    // Run a remote build for the provided SE2 module and the unmodified 'hello world'
     // template source code.
     build, _ := client.BuildFunctionString(runnable, template.Contents)